Josh Vela: Bolton Wanderers

 Making two further appearances, Vela's loan spell with Notts County came to an end and he returned to his parent club.
 Upon leaving, manager Shaun Derry paid tribute to him, saying that he had "been at the centre of all our good results and he's done very well."

 In the 2014–15 season, Vela was initially to be sent out on loan by Dougie Freedman, but this didn't happen, as Freedman was sacked by the club.
 Under new manager Neil Lennon, Vela was playing at right back ahead of the more experienced Kevin McNaughton and fellow youth graduate Oscar Threlkeld.
 For his good displays, Vela was among the players to be offered new contracts by Lennon, as his contract was due to expire at the end of the 2014–15 season.
 He made twenty-nine appearances for the club this season, but impressive displays at right-back and in his return to a midfield position, led The Bolton News to call for Vela to be voted the club's player of the year, while Lennon said he should be proud of his displays during the season.
-At the award ceremony, Vela finished second with 19 percent for Bolton Wanderers' Player of the Season, just behind Tim Ream.
+At the award ceremony, Vela finished second with 19 per cent for Bolton Wanderers' Player of the Season, just behind Tim Ream.

 Vela scored his first goal for Bolton in a 2–2 draw with Charlton Athletic on 15 December 2015.

 At the end of the 2018–19 season, Vela confirmed that he would be leaving the club after seventeen years.
 He left because his relationship with manager Phil Parkinson became irreparable as Vela refused to be on the bench and was annoyed that loan players were playing instead of him.